w3f/polkadot-wiki/kusama-guide/translated_docs/zh-CN/build-build-with-polkadot.md

 This is where the collator node comes into play.
 A collator is a maintainer of your parachain and performs the critical action of producing new block candidates for your chain and passing them to Polkadot validators for inclusion in the Relaychain.

-Substrate comes with its own networking layer built-in but unfortunately only supports solo chains (that is, chains which do not connect to the relay chain).
-However, there is the Cumulus extension which does include a collator node and allows for your Substrate-built logic to be compatible with Polkadot as either a parachain or parathread.
+Substrate comes with its own networking layer built-in but unfortunately only supports solo chains (that is, chains that do not connect to the Relay Chain).
+However, there is the Cumulus extension that includes a collator node and allows for your Substrate-built logic to be compatible with Polkadot as either a parachain or parathread.

 #### Cumulus